TristanRod123/Senior-Project/README.md

 # Credits

-The original code and model our own project was based can be found here
+The original code and model on our own project is based on can be found here

 https://github.com/kinivi/hand-gesture-recognition-mediapipe.git